Language-Research-Technology/language-data-commons-vocabs/ontology.md

 # Defined Term: Typeset

-The resource has been formatted for display
+The resource has been formatted for display.

 </div><br>
 <div id="Typewritten"  style="border-style: solid">